larkwt96/syn/README.md

     set [server:]path
         Sets the remote directory of the current syn repo.

+    stat
+        Get details about the current syn directory.

-    push -adl
+    push -adw
         Pushes files in current directory to remote directory.
 Note that it doesn't push the entire syn directory by default.

         Options
         -a, Push entire syn directory
-        -d, Delete remote files not in local directory -w, Perform a whatif on the synchronization
+        -d, Delete remote files not in local directory -n, Perform a dry run on the synchronization

-    pull -adl [path]
+    pull -adn
         Pulls files in current directory to remote directory.
 Note that it doesn't pull the entire syn directory by default.

         Options
         -a, Pull entire syn directory
-        -d, Delete remote files not in local directory -w, Perform a whatif on the synchronization
+        -d, Delete remote files not in local directory -n, Perform a dry run on the synchronization

     help
         Displays help information.